desiretech/lompang/README.md

 - This page
 - Instructions on how to deploy this SDK to your iOS codes
-- GeoSpatial functionalities that sits on top of the messaging layer
+- GeoSpatial functionalities that sit on top of the messaging layer
 - Sample codes / Quick projects